File for less and get more.

 Time is money, and plenty of people are willing to pay you to run their errands or do tasks around their home!
 If you can put together Ikea furniture without angst, don’t mind waiting in line for hours to secure the latest tech gadget, or can help people move – then sites like TaskRabbit could be a simple way for you to earn extra money, fast.

 Taskers offer all sorts of services.
 They also can set their own rates and decide which jobs they want to take.
 It puts you in control.
 But, obviously, the more you work the more you earn.
 Be sure to factor in any service fees you’ll pay to TaskRabbit when you set your rate.
-Don’t forget ridesharing companies such as Uber and Lyft.
+Don’t forget ridesharing companies such as Uber and Lyft, or delivery companies such as DoorDash.

 4. Sell your talents